 FIRE EXTINGUISHER TYPES.

-There are five types of fire extinguisher depending on the content.
+There are five types of fire extinguishers depending on the content.
 The classes of the extinguisher enable you to know the right type to use during fire damage.
 They are – Water, Foam, Dry Powder, CO2 and Wet Chemical Extinguishers.

 1. WATER EXTINGUISHER.

 Water extinguishers are the most common fire extinguisher type for class A fire.
 The label colour is bright red.
-And it’s mostly used for fires involving organic materials such as paper, wood, cardboard.
+And it’s mostly used for fires involving organic materials such as paper, wood, and cardboard.
 The cooling effect of the water on the fuel causes the fire to burn much more slowly until the flames are eventually put out.
 Organic materials can be seen mostly in all places in our house.

 2. FOAM EXTINGUISHER.

 Foam extinguishers are the most common type of fire extinguisher for Class B fires.
 They are water-based.
-They can as well be used for class A fires.
+They can as well be used for class-A fires.
 The label colour is cream.
 The foam extinguisher is not to be used for fires involving electrical equipment, kitchen fires or metals.
 The foam extinguisher works by having a cooling effect on the fuel under combustion.
 As a result of that, It creates a barrier between the flame and the fuel.
 And the fire will eventually quench.

 3. DRY POWDER EXTINGUISHER.

 Dry powder extinguishers are called ABC fire extinguishers.
-They have wide use for class A, class B and Class C type of fires.
+They have wide use for class A, class B and Class C types of fires.
 They are widely recommended internationally to be used in most places.
 The colour label is blue.
 It can be used for electrical fires and for fires involving flammable metals.
-For safety purpose, It is not recommended for use in an enclosed space.
+For safety purposes, It is not recommended for use in an enclosed space.
 This is because the powder can easily be inhaled which can be very disastrous to health.
 It should not be used for fires involving electrical equipment that is over 1000v, or for fires involving cooking oil.
-Dry Powder extinguisher works by smothering the fire.
+A dry Powder extinguisher works by smothering the fire.
 And in turn, forms a barrier between the fuel and the source of oxygen.